adzerk/audience-ios-objc-sdk/README.md

 In iOS 14, Apple changed their privacy guidelines and APIs.
 We recommend reading Apple's instructions on [User Privacy and Data Use](https://developer.apple.com/app-store/user-privacy-and-data-use/).

-Due to those changes, VelocidiSDK no longer uses the IDFA by default and instead requires the developer to explicitly define an ID to identify the user.
+Due to those changes, the SDK no longer uses the IDFA by default and instead requires the developer to explicitly define an ID to identify the user.
 It is up to the developer to choose which user IDs to use, taking in consideration that the ID type should be supported by the CDP system.
 Refer to our list of [supported IDs](https://docs.velocidi.com/collect/user-ids/#default-id-types).